mandeep6207/MY_PORTFOLIO_WEB/README.md

 ### Content

 All content is centralized in `src/data/portfolio.js`.
-Edit this single file to update:

 - Personal info, links, and bio
 - Projects, experiences, skills